bhuvanprakash/jhol/README.md

 License & Usage
 This software is licensed under the JHOL FREE LICENSE (Proprietary, Non-Commercial).
-✅ Free for personal & educational use
+ Free for personal & educational use.
-🚫 Not for commercial use, redistribution, or modification
+ Not for commercial use, redistribution, or modification.

 For licensing inquiries, contact: bhuvanstark6@gmail.com